Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Relevant Reviews of Evaluation Metrics

-\paragraph{Contributions} In the context of existing work, this paper has the following contributions: \begin{enumerate} \item We provide a structured review and practical guide on metrics used to evaluate deep generative models on engineering design problems. \item We highlight the fallacies of statistical similarity and propose a suite of metrics to evaluate design exploration, design constraints, design quality, and conditioning requirements.
-For each category, we propose multiple metrics, many of which originate in other disciplines, such as multi-objective optimization, natural image generation, and molecule synthesis. \item We train numerous deep generative models, including GANs, VAEs, MO-PaDGANs, DTAI-GANs, cVAEs, and cGANs, on two-dimensional examples and real-world design problems to demonstrate how deep generative models can be evaluated in different circumstances. \item We present a design case study on bike frame synthesis focusing on performance, diversity, and constraints and discuss how to select and apply appropriate metrics. \end{enumerate}
+\paragraph{Contributions} In the context of existing work, this paper makes the following contributions: \begin{enumerate} \item We provide a structured review and practical guide on metrics used to evaluate deep generative models in engineering design problems. \item We draw attention to the inherent shortcomings of statistical similarity and advocate for a collection of metrics to assess design exploration, constraints, quality, and conditioning needs.
+These metrics are derived from a broad range of metrics proposed in diverse fields, such as multi-objective optimization, natural image generation, and molecule synthesis. \item We train a variety of deep generative models, including GANs, VAEs, MO-PaDGANs, DTAI-GANs, cVAEs, cGANs, and Denoising Diffusion Probabilistic Models on two-dimensional examples to illustrate the diverse ways deep generative models can be evaluated under various conditions. \item We introduce a design case study focusing on the synthesis of bike frames, with an emphasis on performance, diversity, and constraints.
+In this context, we discuss the selection and application of the most appropriate metrics. \item We present an additional design case study related to structural topology generation, where we demonstrate how to evaluate and compare two cutting-edge conditional diffusion models using the discussed evaluation metrics. \end{enumerate}